 The BBC Wildlife Magazine put together a panel of judges to name greatest zoological discoveries of all time.
 OK, its an opinion piece by a couple of knowledgeable folks and is not in any way a definitive scientific ranking, but then any such list can only ever be subjective, after all, how do you ever come up with a precise definition for “greatest” that everybody can agree upon.
-For some, its may simply be the coolest, for others it might include the discoveries that radically altered our understanding, or perhaps it could simply be those that had the greatest impact upon the public understanding.
-Nope, its not a serious list, but rather is a bit of reflective fun that can be used to generate a bit of friendly chatter as folks debate what should or should not be in such a list.
+For some, it may simply be the coolest, for others it might include the discoveries that radically altered our understanding, or perhaps it could simply be those that had the greatest impact upon the public understanding.
+Nope, it is not a serious list, but rather a bit of reflective fun that can be used to generate some friendly chatter as folks debate what should or should not be in such a list.

 So here is their list.
 Are these the items you would include?
 What would you leave out and what has been missed that needs to be here in the top 10 list: